Chaos Calls 05: Island Girl

 Chaos - Port Potter

 A group of well armed men and women results in a lot of attention, and people making way for us.
-Our first stop is a good tavern to get three rooms for the night, and to ask for directions to the best arms dealer in the city.
-The tavern owner laughs, and says, “I’ll give you the directions, but he has nothing to sell to you.
+Our first stop is a good tavern to get three rooms for the night and to ask for directions to the best arms dealer in the city.
+The tavern owner laughs as he says, “I’ll give you the directions, but he has nothing to sell to you.
 None of them do.”
-He gives us the directions, and we go to see the man.
+He gives us the directions and we go to see the man.

-We walk into an almost empty shop, all he has are leather goods, with most of it being leather armour.
+We walk into an almost empty shop as all he has are leather goods, with most of it being leather armour.
 I ask, “Is there a good weapons maker or blacksmith good at making weapons in the city?”